First Time Home Buyer Incentives in Canada 2024

 You must submit a Form T1036 to your financial institution for each withdrawal you wish to make.

 You have up to 15 years to repay the amount withdrawn to your RRSP.
-Repayments start the calendar year after the withdrawal is made.
+Repayments start 5 years after the withdrawal is made.
 Each year, the Canada Revenue Agency (CRA) will send you a Home Buyers’ Plan statement of account listing your remaining balance and minimum payment.

 If you make more than your minimum payment, your later minimum payments will be reduced.
 You may repay the full loan amount at any time without penalty.